PARENT ROLES AND EXPECTATIONS

 Some courses will involve equipment or expertise which necessitate that teaching be done in the classroom and leaves little for the parents to teach at home.
 This role, therefore, will require the least amount of time by the parent but its importance cannot be understated.
 The primary responsibility of the parents is to track the progress of their son or daughter and to monitor how well they are doing.
 Are they becoming discouraged, or are they enjoying the class?
 What activities are being done each day?
 What is the student learning?
 In short, parents need to show an interest and express this to their children.
 If problems should develop, then the parent should notify the teacher immediately.

-Parent involvement is needed, but not on a regular basis.
-This role is, in many respects, similar to that of the “course monitor”, but rather than being constant throughout the semester, the parent may need to fill this role one or more times during the term in support of a particular project.
+Parent involvement is needed on a regular basis.
+As a project assistant, you do not build the child’s project but support them with materials, suggestions, and oversight of standards.
+The parent may need to fill this role one or more times during the term in support of a particular project.
 For example, a student in a drama course may need additional help with costuming, memorizing lines, or set construction.

 The role of the parent coach is to provide individual practice and instruction to their son or daughter at home.
 The head coach will organize the sport, direct team practices, and communicate to the parent-coaches information and directions concerning home practice on individual skills.
 This role is used primarily with student athletes in grades 1-8 and sometimes with student athletes in grades 9-10.